gearsdigital/reporter-for-kirby/README.md

 ## Installation

-After you've installed and configured this plugin correctly, open the panel menu and click the newly avaible menu entry:
+After you've installed and configured this plugin correctly, open the panel menu and click the newly available menu entry:

 ⚡ New Issue